python-jsonschema/jsonschema/docs/validate.rst

     .. attribute:: DEFAULT_TYPES

         .. deprecated:: 2.7.0

-           Use of this attribute is deprecated in favour of the the new type checkers.
+           Use of this attribute is deprecated in favor of the the new type checkers.

         It provides mappings of JSON types to Python types that will